bioidiap/bob.bio.base/doc/implementation.rst

   Usually, providing ids for the group ``'dev'`` should be sufficient.

 *  ``objects(self, groups=None, protocol=None, purposes=None, model_ids=None, **kwargs)``
-    This function must return a list of ``bob.db.base.database.BioFile`` objects with your data.
+    This function must return a list of ``bob.bio.base.database.BioFile`` objects with your data.
     The keyword arguments are possible filters that you may use.

 * ``model_ids_with_protocol(self, groups, protocol, **kwargs)``